 About The ASK Program

-The Autoimmunity Screening for Kids (ASK) Program, operated by the Barbara Davis Center for Diabetes at The University of Colorado Anschutz Medical Campus is a free screening program to detect childhood diabetes and celiac in children aged 2-17.
-It is currently available only in the Denver Metro area.
+The Autoimmunity Screening for Kids (ASK) Program, operated by the Barbara Davis Center for Diabetes at The University of Colorado Anschutz Medical Campus is a free screening program to detect type 1 diabetes and celiac in children aged 1-17.
 With the goal of screening 50,000-70,000 children over the next three years and funded by JDRF International and The Leona M. and Harry B. Helmsley Charitable Trust in 2016, it was established to improve timely diagnosis and provide access to early interventions, education and resources for parents and caregivers of those who test positive.
 Ultimately, the program is working to show that a nationwide routine screening during pediatric check-ups will benefit children across the country.